Sortition: Ancient Athens

 Athenian democracy developed in the 6th century BC out of what was then called isonomia (equality of law and political rights).
 Sortition was then the principal way of achieving this fairness.
 It was utilized to pick most of the magistrates for their governing committees, and for their juries (typically of 501 men).
-Aristotle relates equality and democracy:

-In Athens, "democracy" (literally meaning rule by the people) was in opposition to those supporting a system of oligarchy (rule by a few).
-Athenian democracy was characterised by being run by the "many" (the ordinary people) who were allotted to the committees which ran government.
-Thucydides has Pericles make this point in his Funeral Oration: "It is administered by the many instead of the few; that is why it is called a democracy."

-The Athenians believed sortition, not elections, to be democratic and used complex procedures with purpose-built allotment machines (kleroteria) to avoid the corrupt practices used by oligarchs to buy their way into office.
-According to the author Mogens Herman Hansen, the citizen's court was superior to the assembly because the allotted members swore an oath which ordinary citizens in the assembly did not, therefore the court could annul the decisions of the assembly.
+Most Athenians believed sortition, not elections, to be democratic and used complex procedures with purpose-built allotment machines (kleroteria) to avoid the corrupt practices used by oligarchs to buy their way into office.
+According to the author Mogens Herman Hansen, the citizen's court was superior to the assembly because the allotted members swore an oath which ordinary citizens in the assembly did not; therefore, the court could annul the decisions of the assembly.
+Most Greek writers who mention democracy (including Aristotle, Plato, Herodotus, and Pericles) emphasize the role of selection by lot, or state outright that being allotted is more democratic than elections (which were seen as oligarchic).
+Socrates and Isocrates however questioned whether randomly-selected decision-makers had enough expertise.

-Both Aristotle and Herodotus (one of the earliest writers on democracy) emphasize selection by lot as a test of democracy, writing, "The rule of the people has the fairest name of all, equality (isonomia), and does none of the things that a monarch does.
-The lot determines offices, power is held accountable, and deliberation is conducted in public."

 Past scholarship maintained that sortition had roots in the use of chance to divine the will of the gods, but this view is no longer common among scholars.
 In Ancient Greek mythology, Zeus, Poseidon, and Hades used sortition to determine who ruled over which domain.
 Zeus got the sky, Poseidon the sea, and Hades the underworld.

-In Athens, to be eligible to be chosen by lot, citizens self-selected themselves into the available pool, then lotteries in the kleroteria machines.
+In Athenian democracy, to be eligible to be chosen by lot, citizens self-selected into the available pool, then onto lotteries in the kleroteria machines.
 The magistracies assigned by lot generally had terms of service of one year.
 A citizen could not hold any particular magistracy more than once in his lifetime, but could hold other magistracies.
 All male citizens over 30 years of age, who were not disenfranchised by atimia, were eligible.
-Those selected through lot underwent examination called dokimasia to avoid incompetent officials.
+Those selected through lot underwent examination called dokimasia to ensure citizenship and consider life, character, and at times, property; capacity for a post was assumed.
 Rarely were selected citizens discarded.
 Magistrates, once in place, were subjected to constant monitoring by the Assembly.
 Magistrates appointed by lot had to render account of their time in office upon their leave, called euthynai.
 However, any citizen could request the suspension of a magistrate with due reason.